css-tweaks/anilist-css-tweaks/README.md

 3. That's it!

 ## ⚠️ WIP
 This Theme is currently Work in progress.
-It will be updated every now and then.
+It will be updated every now and then. <br>
+You can find more informations [here](https://github.com/users/Matewoo/projects/3).

 ## 🐞 Beta
 This theme includes a beta image which can be installed [here](https://github.com/Matewoo/anilist-css-tweaks/raw/main/beta-version/anilist-tweaks-beta.user.css).
 Please keep in mind that this version could potentially not work as intended.
 If you have problems with the beta verisons please use the stable releases.